BDC Hamburger Icon

 1. Verify your patients’ information.

-When you’re filing medical claims, knowing your patients’ basic information is as important as recording how you cared for them.
-Incorrectly completing the basic information sections on the HCFA and UB-04 forms is as likely a source of claim rejection as inaccurate CDT-10 codes.
-Take these steps to ensure accurate, clean patient information on all your claims:
+When filing medical claims, knowing your patients’ basic information is as important as recording how you cared for them.
+Take these steps for accurate, straightforward patient information on all your claims:

 • Ask for patient demographics and contact info.
-Yes, really.
-The simple act of explicitly asking for this information can make a difference.
-In fact, how you ask the question can make a substantial difference.
-If you ask, “Is your information up to date?” or “Has your information changed?” your patient might not be sure how recent the information is.
-If you ask, “Is your address still X?” instead, the patient can immediately identify errors.
+Explicitly asking for updated contact information is crucial.
+For example, if you ask, “Is your information up to date?” or “Has your information changed?” your patient might not be sure how recent the information is.
+However, if you ask, “Is your address still X?” instead, the patient can immediately identify errors.

 • Verify patient health insurance.
-Just as patients might not know that the basic information on their records is outdated, they might be unaware that their insurance information is out of date.
+Patients may be unaware their insurance information is out of date.
 During intake, ask the patient to provide their insurance ID, policy number and (if applicable) group number.
 Once you have this information, contact the insurer to verify the patient’s coverage and benefits.
 Ask about copays and remind the patient of those as well.

 2. Set clear patient payment terms.